yancanmao/yancanmao.github.io/_pages/about.md

 About me
 ======

-I am currently a Ph.D. candidate at the School of Computing, National University of Singapore, supervised by [Dr. Richard T. B. Ma](https://richard-ma.netlify.app/).
+I am currently a Postdoctoral Research Fellow at the School of Computing, National University of Singapore (NUS), where I focus on cloud-native data systems and stream processing technologies.
+I completed my PhD at NUS under the supervision of  [Dr. Richard T. B. Ma](https://richard-ma.netlify.app/).

-I am also collaborating with [Dr. Shuhao Zhang](https://shuhaozhangtony.github.io/) for interesting streaming system related topics.
+I actively collaborate with [Dr. Shuhao Zhang](https://shuhaozhangtony.github.io/) on innovative research in streaming systems and related topics.

-My research interests are distributed stream processing and configurations management.
-I am currently working on Apache Flink to implement my research proposals.
+My primary research interests include distributed stream processing, resource management, and configuration optimization.
+I am deeply involved in the Apache Flink ecosystem, implementing novel research ideas to address challenges in large-scale data processing and streaming systems.

 Education
 ======

-* National University of Singapore (Sep 2019 - Now)
+* National University of Singapore (Sep 2019 - Aug 2024)
   * Ph.D. in Computer Science

 * National University of Singapore (Aug 2018 - Sep 2019)